Japan GP: Nico Rosberg rises above 'bunnygate' to go fastest

 Could rain affect Suzuka race?

-Red Bull's Max Verstappen continues his good form.
-He split the Ferraris during practice, finishing with the fourth fastest time, sandwiched between Kimi Raikkonen in third and Sebastian Vettel in fifth.
+Red Bull's Max Verstappen continued his good form Friday.
+The 19-year-old split the Ferraris during practice, finishing with the fourth fastest time, sandwiched between Kimi Raikkonen in third and Sebastian Vettel in fifth.

 The two Force India drivers Sergio Perez and Nico Hulkenberg finished in sixth and seventh.